 Think ‘electric car’, and ‘Tesla’ is probably your next thought.
-While Tesla might be many decades younger than rival manufacturers like Ford, Volkswagen and Toyota, it's still far from a new company; it's been in existence since 2003 and making electric vehicles since 2005.
+While Tesla might be many decades younger than rival automakers like Ford, Volkswagen and Toyota, it's still far from a new company; it's been in existence since 2003 and making electric vehicles since 2005.

 More than that, the Tesla Model 3 has been the best-selling luxury new car in North America since 2018, while the Model Y was the best-selling electric vehicle in the UK in 2022 (and the Model 3 took that accolade in 2021).
 Young it may be, but there’s nothing rookie or ‘start-up’ about the California brand, which has been leading and shaping the transition to zero-emission electric vehicles for many years already.